World Health Assembly

 Regional Committee for Africa

-The WHO Regional Committee for Africa is the Organization's governing body in the African Region.
-There are currently 47 Member States in the region.
+The WHO Regional Committee for Africa is the Organization's decision-making body in the African Region.
+It comprises of Ministers of Health or their representatives from each of the 47 Member States in the region.

-The Regional Committee meets as often as necessary.
-The Regional Director acts as its Secretary.
+The Regional Committee meets as often as necessary and the Regional Director acts as its Secretary.

 68th Session of the WHO Regional Committee for Africa